What We Analyze

 Material Substitution at Builder's Discretion

-This clause gives the builder permission to swap out the materials, fixtures, appliances, and finishes you were promised for cheaper alternatives — without asking you and often without even telling you.
+This clause gives the builder permission to swap out the materials, fixtures, appliances, and finishes you were promised for different ones, without requiring your consent and often without prior notice.

 high